EricZinda/Perplexity/backlog.md

         Returns an *enormous* number of items
             Are they all really legit?
-        Start with "which files are in folders?"
-            "in_p_loc" receives two combinatoric variables very quickly Then it tries every combination, returns pretty fast there are no duplicates, they are legit combinations
+        Start with "which files are in folders?" includes ones that are coll when it isn't used "in_p_loc" receives two combinatoric variables very quickly Then it tries every combination, returns pretty fast there are no duplicates, they are legit combinations